nomeata/haskell-via-sokoban/02-ho-datatypes.md

 Python, but unlike most other programming languages, Haskell is indentation sensitive.
 This has two advantages:

- * There is need for delimiters like curly braces etc, which makes the code cleaner and easier to read.
+ * There is no need for delimiters like curly braces etc, which makes the code cleaner and easier to read.
  * It ensures that the programmer writes properly indented code.